 A picture is worth a thousand words, right?
 Remember, it needs to be relevant to the page—not merely “pretty.”
 The images and copy on the page will either contribute or detract from your authority and credibility.
 Make sure it’s a professional image, and it does not distract from the CTA.

-#Pro-tip: Did you know that readers are often drawn to look where people in images are looking?
+Pro-tip: Did you know that readers are often drawn to look where people in images are looking?
 Want to draw attention to a CTA?
 Include an image of someone looking at it.

-5. Provide Value
+Remember to Provide Value

+Whether it’s a checklist or an ebook, make sure to provide practical information.
 Also, value is not synonymous with length.
 You don’t have to write a 100-page ebook to create a landing page.
 As long as it’s helpful and meeting a need, it doesn’t matter whether it’s 1-page or 100.

 If you don’t know what to provide your audience, just ask and listen!
 Are you listening to the questions they ask when you blog or post on social media?
 Are you asking them for feedback in email blasts?
 It’s as simple as asking and paying attention.